article

 How did you get your start at CJ?
 I started my career at CJ as a temp receptionist right out of college.

-Please share more about your cultural background and your roots.
+Tell us more about your cultural background and your roots.
 I am a Latina with Mexican and Texan roots.
 My Nana immigrated to the United States from Ciudad Juarez (Chihuahua Mexico) when she married my grandfather who was a US Soldier stationed at Fort Bliss in El Paso Texas.
 His family are true Tejanos, tracing their roots back to when Texas was a part of Mexico.
 I was raised by my Nana since I was two weeks old, with Spanish being my first and primary language.

 What's something you'd like others to know about your culture?
 Latin culture is as diverse as its history is.
 Every region is unique and rich in its own right—with its own food, music, and subcultures with roots that can be traced all the way back to indigenous, African, Asian, and European origins.

 What's your favorite thing from your culture?
 Mariachi Music!
-I love watching talented Mariachi bands perform live with their harp, guitars, violins, trumpet, and more in perfect symphony.
-The songs transcend time and are sung with so much emotion, you can feel their joy and pain, even if you don't understand Spanish.
+I love watching talented Mariachi bands perform live with their harp, guitars, violins, trumpets, and more in perfect symphony.
+The songs transcend time and are sung with so much emotion, that you can feel their joy and pain, even if you don't understand Spanish.
 There really is nothing like ending a gathering with a few tequilas, embracing your friends, and singing mariachi music together from the bottom of your heart to the top of your lungs.

 How does your cultural background shape your "everyday self" at work?
 I am the granddaughter of migrant farmworkers, my family picked produce in the fields during the day and cleaned offices at night—the same exact type of offices that I work out of today.
 I am constantly reminded of and aspire to attain the work ethic and resourcefulness of the generations that came before me.
 I try to never lose sight that I am living my ancestor's wildest dreams and use that to drive myself to give my best to every task, leave things better than when I found them, and build a sense of community as a team.

 There is an old Mexican saying that my Nana taught me that goes, "Es mejor vivir como rico, que morir rico" which roughly translates to "It's better to live a rich life than to die a rich person".
 This is my mantra at work.
 As a leader, I try to enrich my team's work lives by encouraging investment in personal development, creating a lighthearted atmosphere, and building a team that people are proud to be a part of.
-It’s equally important for me that my team has feels a sense of pride in driving results for clients as it is that they have fun while doing it.
+It’s equally important for me that my team feels a sense of pride in driving results for clients as it is that they have fun while doing it.

 Who or what inspires you?
 My Nana inspires me every day.
-She is 91 years old now and has not lost her zest for life.
+She is 93 years old now and has not lost her zest for life.
 She gives sage advice and has a story or a saying for any situation I may find myself in.
 She’s the funniest person I’ve ever met.
 She loves dancing, music, and Dodger's baseball.
 I am inspired by her journey.
 I think about the life she's lived here and the life and culture she left behind.
 She left Mexico to marry a US Soldier at 15, had five kids, and was widowed at 32.
 She worked hard labor jobs most of her life, including 14-hour days of factory labor for 15 straight years.
 She says the hardest thing about getting old is not being able to be more active in life and around the house.
 This is the Mexican work ethic that some people fail to understand—the belief that if you aren’t contributing, you have no purpose.
 I strive to be even a tenth of the woman she is, but I fail miserably.
 I sit at a desk all day and dream of vacations and sleeping in.

 Any books, movies, Instagram accounts, etc. that you'd like to recommend?
 I love listening to the "Level Up Latina" Podcast—a real-talk podcast with “Latinas that grew up torn between two worlds to upkeep their parents' beloved cultures while achieving their own ambitious independence in a modern world.”